 Most of my early exposure to this passion actually stemmed from my father, who is also a product reviewer for an audio magazine, and has quite a rad system.
 I actually started reviewing whatever was in my hands (his used purchases) as a way to get a taste for what he is doing.
 I genuinely found it to be quite fun and an eye-opening experience to learn about this audiophile passion while doing reviews myself, as well as helping him out in behind the scenes of his reviews.
-If you have seen pictures in his reviews which I sometimes link to my blog posts, pretty much most of them were taken by me.
+If you have seen pictures in his reviews which I sometimes link to my blog posts, pretty much most of them were taken by me (although, not currently since I’m not at home or with him to take these pictures).
 All of the pictures that I don’t cite where I got them from on this website are also those that I personally took.

 If you have experience with people who are around my age, I would think one common aspect of sound that is favored is the bass.
 Not going to lie, I actually like it quite a bit.
 It’s one of the things I like to listen to first when I critically listen to anything.
 That’s not to say that it’s all listen for.
 I think the whole package is important, but it’s the bass that is the “soul” or the “emotion” of a song.
 It’s always the thing that completes the package for me.

 There have been times where I had a rather long term goal set, and it was realized in about 3 months.
 There are times I’ve actually abandoned a review because of circumstances.
 I’ve had periods of time where I’ve been inactive here because of my coursework.
 Life never really goes the way it’s expected to go, but despite that, I aim to present you a hub for the new and experienced to gather knowledge, in both lingo, basics, and products, as well as enjoyable blog posts for all to read and maybe more in the future!